2007 Glasgow Airport attack: Immediate aftermath

 All those injured were taken to the Royal Alexandra Hospital in nearby Paisley.
 During the subsequent investigation, propane gas canisters were removed from the car.
 A Strathclyde Police spokesman confirmed the two men in the car were arrested, one of them badly burned.
 The man was initially taken to Royal Alexandra Hospital in Paisley before being transferred to the intensive care unit at Glasgow Royal Infirmary due to it having a specialist burns unit, where he died on 2 August.
 The Jeep was removed early on the morning of 1 July, before flights resumed and the airport was partially reopened.

 Royal Alexandra Hospital's accident and emergency department was evacuated and then closed when a suspected explosive device on the bomber's body was found.
 Affected patients were taken to the Southern General Hospital and the Western Infirmary.
 It later emerged the device was not explosive.
-The second man, Bilal Abdullah, was initially held at nearby Govan police station, one of the UK's high security police stations with the capability to hold terrorist suspects.
+The second man, Bilal Abdullah, was initially held at nearby Helen Street police station, one of the UK's high security police stations with the capability to hold terrorist suspects.
 He was later transferred to Paddington Green Police Station in London, along with two unnamed suspects, after the Lord Advocate Elish Angiolini gave her consent to a combined prosecution in England under English law.

 In the aftermath of the attack, the airport was evacuated and all flights suspended.
-Evacuated holiday-goers, including some who were left in aircraft for up to ten hours after the event, were accommodated overnight in the Scottish Exhibition and Conference Centre.
+Evacuated holiday-goers, including some who were left in aircraft for up to ten hours after the event, were accommodated overnight in the SEC Centre.
 BAA indicated the airport main terminal re-opened for an incoming flight from Ibiza on 1 July 2007 at 07:37, and began handling departures from approximately 09:00.

-Automatic Number Plate Recognition (ANPR) technology identified the vehicle of two suspects connected with the Glasgow Airport attack on the M6 motorway, between junctions 18 and 17, near Holmes Chapel, Cheshire.
+Automatic number-plate recognition (ANPR) technology identified the vehicle of two suspects connected with the Glasgow Airport attack on the M6 motorway, between junctions 18 and 17, near Holmes Chapel, Cheshire.
 The police brought the vehicle to a slow halt.
 The suspects, medical doctor Mohammed Asha and his wife, were arrested.